premanshsharma/Personal_Notes/Machine_Learning/Statistics.md

 | **Coefficient of Variation (CV)** | CV = σ / μ                     | Product A: Mean=1000, SD=50 → CV=0.05<br>Product B: Mean=200, SD=40 → CV=0.20            | Unit-free; good for comparing variability across different scales.   | Not meaningful if mean ≈ 0 or negative.                                        |

   - Measures of Position

+Measures of position tell you where a particular data point lies in a dataset relative to other values.

+Interpolation is determining the unknown values that lie in between the known data points

 | Measure         | Formula / Definition                                  | Example                                                                                  | Advantages (easy words)                                              | Disadvantages (easy words)                                  |
 |-----------------|-------------------------------------------------------|------------------------------------------------------------------------------------------|----------------------------------------------------------------------|-------------------------------------------------------------|